Kiwumulo-Nickson/Sanitation/README.md

 # About the  Sanitation /Stay Clean Initiative  Project.
-The Sanitation Project  is   a gabagge collection management system.
+The Sanitation Project  is   a garbage collection management system.
 This platform simplifies or connects  gabagge collecters to  available  clients .

 ## Project  Setup / Installation